Mayfield Independent Schools superintendent sees challenges for years to come after devastating storms - NewsBreak

 Mayfield Independent is a small district of about 1,800 students.
 It has an elementary school, a middle school, a high school and a vocational school, which it shares with Graves County Schools, the surrounding county school system.

-The district’s public school buildings escaped major damage, but Mayfield Independent Schools Superintendent Joe Henderson said there are still many hurdles ahead.
+The district’s public school buildings escaped major damage, but Mayfield Independent Schools Superintendent Joe Henderson said there are still many hurdles ahead.89.3 WFPL News Louisville · An interview with Mayfield Independent Schools Superintendent Joe Henderson

 He spoke with WPFL News on Wednesday about his concerns for the district.
 Questions and answers have been lightly edited for clarity.